 Direct: 972-941-4453

 Anchor Stone is a Chinese- and Taiwanese-American Christian church that endeavors to spread the gospel to others in Santa Ana and throughout Orange County.
 Since its inception in 2018, the church has grown from an in-home prayer group to a 50-member congregation needing additional space.
-With assurance from the city that there would be no obstacles for using the property they intended to purchase for religious assembly, they proceeded with the purchase.
-It was only after closing on the property that the city rejected Anchor Stone’s CUP.
+With assurance from the city that there would be no obstacles for using the property they intended to purchase for religious assembly, the church proceeded with the purchase.
+It was only after closing on the property that the city voiced objection and rejected Anchor Stone’s permit application.
 Since the denial, the property sat vacant for two years and the church had been unable to renovate or hold worship services in it.
+In April, a federal court granted the church a preliminary injunction against the city’s actions that had prevented Anchor Stone from using its property as a church.

 ###